-Despite Tinder, despite oing out for dinner is the default date option – plus, for most people, sharing meals is loads of fun.
+Despite the rise of Tinder and other dating sites making it easier than ever to hook up, going out for dinner is still the default date option – plus, for most people, sharing meals is loads of fun.
 We all have different food preferences of course, and today, there seems to be a proliferation of allergies and intolerances too, making choosing a restaurant that everyone likes a bit tough at times.

 So what happens when you enter a relationship with someone who has not only a completely different diet to yours, but a different view on fundamental issues like definitions of kindness and compassion, health and wellbeing, spirituality and environmentalism?

 Depending on what study you read, the proportion of US adults identifying as vegan has grown to incredible heights – some say up to 500% in the USA!
 Given that Starbucks now has almond and coconut milk and many McDonald’s even have veggie burgers, it’s clear that there are more people eating plant based diets than ever before.
 But despite this, the vast majority of a vegan’s dating pool are going to be omnivores.
 So what impact does this have on a relationship?

 Let’s be honest – there are degrees of veganism.
 Some go plant based for health reasons only, and still wear leather, wool and even fur – so what someone else eats is of little importance to them.
 Others are ‘veggans’ who will eat eggs and honey if they feel they’ve been responsibly sourced; for this group, compassion and kindness are of prime importance.
 Others, like actor Joaquin Phoenix, won’t even get into a car if the seats are made of leather.
 For this group, surely a vegan partner is a must.